-Johnny Depp, Lily-Rose, Ozzy Osbourne, and Kelly: Like Father Like Daughter?
+Johnny Depp, Lily-Rose, Ozzy Osbourne, And Kelly: Like Father Like Daughter?

 Kelly Osbourne is also outspoken and beloved by fans with an unconditional love rare in Hollywood fandom.
 The Osbournes enjoy a very loyal fan base.

 Johnny Depp and his daughter Lilly-Rose like to keep things fluid.
 Johnny is probably best defined by his diverse movie roles and his circle of friends.
-What do Marlin Brando, Marilyn Manson, the late Hunter S. Thompson and Alice Cooper have in common?
+What do Marlin Brando, Marilyn Manson, the late Hunter S. Thompson, and Alice Cooper have in common?
 They are Johnny Depp’s friends and mentors.
 Notice there are two shock rockers on Johnny’s short list as well.

 Lily-Rose Depp’s movie roles have also been as diverse as her dad’s, from the madcap comedy of Tuck and Yoga Hosers to the complex and artistic dramas The Dancer and Planetarium.
 Lily-Rose has been twice nominated for most promising actress.
 (Cesar Awards and Lumieres Awards)